Changes to the yesterday report are marked.

 - One-off financial aid for unemployed and pensioners in agriculture sector.

 - Double subsidies on electricity bill for existing subsidy recipients who receive social benefits.

 - Subsidies for entrepreneurs, micro, small and medium-sized enterprises which do not have outstanding tax liabilities for 2019 or are under a reprogram, and have not been in breach of any state measures to combat the epidemic.
 Businesses that are shut-down as a result of state measures and businesses in the tourism sector are entitled to 100% of one-month gross minimum wage for April and May for all employees who have been on their payroll at least since February 2020.
 Businesses from jeopardised industries are entitled to 50% of one-month gross minimum wage for April and May for employees on the payroll at least since February 2020.
 Businesses which employ new people are entitled to 70% of gross minimum wage for each new employee, over a period of six months, except for businesses in the sectors of finance, insurance, electricity and gas, telecommunications, water supply, waste water management, waste management, and state and local entities.
+New employees have to remain employed for at least 12 months.
 Companies that have employees who are using their right to a paid leave to take care of children under the age of 11 due to shut down of kindergartens and schools are entitled to 70% of their gross minimum wage for the entire period of the leave.
 Companies whose employees have been in quarantine or self-isolation are entitled to 70% of their gross minimum wage for one month.

 - Special support package for agriculture and fisheries which includes repurchase and storage of surplus products and subsidized loans of up to EUR 20.000, financing of insurance premiums.

 For more details on financial support available to companies in Montenegro affected by the coronavirus epidemic see our special newsletter.